diamondoperator/citypage/README.md

 # citypage

 This page is about a city and features three attractions to that city in this case its a zoo, a museum and an arena.This page was built to a specification and was built using html,css,and flexbox.
+The prototype or design was done using figma.
 The links will open sites in a new tab.